YingzhouLi/FastSpecialMat/README.md

 This code supports the fast applications of circulant matrices, Hankel matrices, Hankel circulant matrices, Toeplitz matrices and Toeplitz symmetric matrices.
-The complexities of all these applications are $O(N log N)$ where $N$ is the size of matrices.
+The complexities of all these applications are O(N log
+N) where N is the size of matrices.

 This code also supports some factorizations for sparse matrices.
 If the sparse matrix can be permuted to a block diagonal matrix, functions such as